Installing Magnolia through npm CLI

 Get Java

 Magnolia needs at least a Java Runtime Environment (JRE) to run.
-Check if there’s a version of Java already installed on your computer by opening the terminal or command prompt and typing java -version in a terminal or command prompt.
+Check if there’s a version of Java already installed on your computer by opening the terminal or command prompt and typing java -version.
 If the system reports a version number, Java is installed on your computer.

 • Windows